bparanj/crystal/programming/rails/compiler.md

 3. **Renaming Technique**:
    - **Method**: Temporarily rename the identifier in your code and run your test suite or use a Ruby interpreter.
    - **Process**: Rename the variable, method, type, or class and execute your code or tests.
 Ruby will throw errors or exceptions where the original identifier is used.
-   - **Benefit**: This method ensures you find actual usages of the identifier within the executed code paths.
+   - **Benefit**: This method ensures you find  usages of the identifier within the executed code paths.

 4. **Static Analysis Tools**:
    - **Method**: Use tools like RuboCop or other static analysis tools.